anoopunnikrishnan/go_project_3/README.md

-Here you can see how to run go with nested package
+Here you can see how to run go with package compailation

-Try go run src/app/hello.go !
+Try go install greet & go install greet/greet1

-Two packages are here , inside app is main package. inside greek you can see another nested package called greek1
+go run command compiles and executes a program, go install command compiles a package and creates a binary executable file or package archive file.
+It pre-compiles a package and Go refers to .a files.